seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

-# AI Visibility Audit v1.0
+# AI Visibility Framework v1.0

 **A practical methodology for assessing and improving brand visibility in generative AI search systems**